shreyaj1212/Middlesex-Monopoly-JS/README.md

 Tax, Chance, and CommunityChest extend Location<br>
 Ownable extends Location<br>
 RailRoad, Property, and Utility extend Ownable<br><br>
-Got a lot of help from https://victorzhou.com/blog/build-an-io-game-part-1/
+Got a lot of help regarding the structure of this program from https://victorzhou.com/blog/build-an-io-game-part-1/